Eccentric-jamaican/prefix-server/README.md

   2. Redeploy or restart the service so `requireApiKey` reads the new value.
   3. Distribute the new bearer token to downstream automations, then revoke the old key.
   In code and in `.env.example` the key stays under `API_KEY`; keep placeholders committed and never store live secrets.
+- **Credit reconciliation**:
+  1. Use the Convex dashboard or CLI to inspect `creditLedger` entries filtered by `requestId` or `metadata.scanType` when auditing specific scans.
+  2. Cross-check the most recent `usageEvents` records (ordered by `createdAt`) to ensure each reservation has a finalized status/severity.
+  3. Alert on low balances by monitoring `accounts.creditBalance` against `DEFAULT_LOW_CREDIT_THRESHOLD` (Convex scheduled functions can emit notifications).
+  4. When reversing charges, call the Convex `credits.applyDelta` mutation with a positive `delta` and matching `requestId` metadata to maintain an audit trail.
 - **Post-deploy verification**:
   - Run `npm test` to re-confirm the suite, including allowlist, `fail_on`, and cached URL coverage.
   - Execute a smoke script (see `Invoke-PrefixRequest` example in the docs or Postman collection) that: